 Unsuccessful applicants shall be reminded of the means of appeal process upon notification as outlined in Section B.12.

-Unsuccessful applicants will receive an email notifying them of other positions available in the society 48 hours after being notified of their unsuccessful application.

 Means of Appeal

 Any person wishing to appeal a decision that has been made under the Hiring Policy or has any concerns with the hiring shall file a grievance with the Engineering Society Review Board.